-As we work with our clients we see many accessibility modifications that were made by contractors or other companies that just don’t meet ADA requirements.
-Some of these installations and modifications are unfortunately unusable for the client and result in even more headache and inaccessibility than before they were installed.
-Working with an accessibility provider who understands both ADA requirements and the practical, everyday needs of the equipment or modification can help eliminate the stress of having to deal with a modification gone wrong.
+As we work with homeowners with physical disabilities, we see many accessibility fails that were made by contractors or other companies that just don’t meet ADA requirements.
+Some of these mobility equipment installations and home modifications are unfortunately unusable for the homeowner and result in even more headache and inaccessibility than before they were installed.
+Working with an accessibility provider who understands both ADA requirements and the practical, everyday needs of the homeowner, along with the knowledge of equipment or home modifications can help eliminate the stress of having to deal with a modification gone wrong.

 This stairlift was installed on a stairway that was way too narrow to accommodate the equipment.
 The homeowner was unable to use this lift without banging his knees on the wall as the lift when around the corner.
 Ensuring proper clearance for both equipment and user is key.

 At first glance, this ramp may look ok, but the lack of railing at the end of the ramp poses a significant problem for the user.
-One wrong move and a wheelchair could end up rolling off the ramp and into the yard.
+One wrong move and a wheelchair could end up rolling off the ramp and into the yard, worse yet, the street!

 From the driveway to the ramp there are two major barriers – big concrete steps.
 Once you get to this ramp, the incline is so severe that it would be scary to use with a wheelchair, power chair or walker.
 The incline of a ramp is key for usability, especially when caregivers or loved ones are helping to push move maneuver.
 For those who use manual wheelchairs under their own power, the wrong incline can make it as difficult to access a home, church, or business as if there were no ramp present at all.